Prompt Engineering Guide

 The AI easily writes an email that is both humorous and professional.
 By modifying the prompt, we can make it change the style as we see fit.
 We can even make it copy how we read.
 We can also make it edit emails that we have already written!
 With all of these abilities, Gen AI saves us hours in email writing each week.
 See this article for more information on writing emails with Gen AI.

 Ethos and Philosphy

 We will now give a broad overview of the rest of the course, including our ethos and philosophy, our teaching style, and a list of modules.
 This course is open source (anyone can see the code), and built by a diverse community of researchers, translators, and hobbyists.
 We believe that AI should be accessible to everyone, and that it should be described clearly and objectively.
 To this end, we strive to produce a comprehensive and unbiased course that is free of excessive jargon and hype.

 We have found this approach to be appreciated by the PE community: This course is cited by Wikipedia, and is used by people at companies such as O'REILLY, Scale AI, and OpenAI.
 You may also notice that almost every other prompt engineering video and guide uses material from this course.
-We are honored to support the prompt engineering community, including our 380K users and 21K Discord members.
+We are honored to support the prompt engineering community, including our 620K users and 33K Discord members.